iljaaaz/thesis_code/README.md

-# thesis_code
+# Python Code for Thesis project
-Thesis code for classifier evaluation using Behavioral Biometrics dataset
+Code used to evaluate performance of different classifiers on Keystroke and Mouse dynamics based datasets The dataset folders are missing due to filesizes